Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 ## Interpreter

 > A component that processes structured text data.
 Does so by turning it into separate lexical tokens (lexing) and then interpreting sequences of said tokens (parsing).

+## Iterator

+> An object that facilitates the traversal of a data structure.